 Earlier this year, the BBC ran a poll to find out the nation’s best loved bird.
-More than 200,000 people took part and asked to vote on their favourite bird.
-The Blackbird and Barn Owl scored highly, but the Robin scooped the number one prize!
+More than 200,000 people took part and were asked to vote on their favourite bird.
+The Blackbird and Barn Owl scored highly, however, the Robin scooped the number one prize!

 Celebrity vet Matt Brash explores why the Robin continues to capture our hearts as a nation: